CNicolas/MyDjangoSite/README.md

  - See the forum, the subjects...
  - If you're authenticated, create/edit a post, create a subject
  - If you're authenticated, see other's profile information.

+ ## Battle
+ I am trying to create a RPG based on the Final Fantasy universe.

+ #### Application Design
+  - I will use class-based views from Django Framework.
+I've seen this as a best practice...

+ #### Features
+ Coming soon...